Here are testimonials to our work, by category of endorser. All endorsements should be understood as from individuals, not any other entities.

 “Matt Rosenberg and the Public Data Ferret are a powerful source of sunlight beating back the confusion and complication of finding public information.
 Many governments and other public agencies still struggle with making their information public.
 Public Data Ferret shows them the way.”

-–Bill Schrier, Chief Technology Officer, City of Seattle
+–Bill Schrier, former Chief Technology Officer, City of Seattle

 “…for citizens to be effectively engaged they also should be well informed, and that can be hard in today’s noisy political climate.
 Public Data Ferret is neutral, objective and authoritative and I highly recommend it…Public Eye Northwest and Public Data Ferret are showing how non-profits can step in and help maintain the health of our news and information system in challenging times.
 I urge you to consider showing your support for Public Eye Northwest.”

 “I also feel compelled to mention the great opportunities ‘The Ferret’ is providing young, aspiring journalists and other promising professionals.
-I don’t know any of the young people personally, but I can say, with certainty, that seeing one’s name in a byline at the Seattle Times or as a part of a thoroughly researched and well written piece is invigorating and inspiring.
+I don’t know any of the young people personally, but I can say, with certainty, that seeing one’s byline on a Ferret article which is linked to on the main page of the Seattle Times, or simply as a part of a thoroughly researched and well written piece, is invigorating and inspiring.
 Great work is being done by Matt and his team.”

 –L.V., public servant, Seattle area